MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

     ![Screenshot of Assign to dialog box.](media/folder-assign-to.png "Screenshot of Assign to dialog box")

 1. Select **Assign** to save the new owner.

-   > [!NOTE]
-   > By default, Authors and Restricted authors have access to all assets (3D parts, images, videos, and object anchors).
-If you want to restrict access to certain assets, [create a new security role or update permissions](admin-restrict-access-assets.md) for the particular users.

 ## Change the owner of a guide